 Nikki Haley resigns from Boeing board

-Nikki Haley is bailing from Boeing's Board effective immediately
+Haley, former United Nations Ambassador, is bailing from Boeing's Board effective immediately

 Nikki Haley, former United Nations Ambassador, resigned from Boeing's board effective immediately over objections of a possible government aid package for the planemaker, one of many initiatives being discussed by the Federal Government amid the coronavirus crisis.